MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/quality-fundamentals.md

 ![Try the different reprojection options to experience the difference.](images\qf-lsr-modes.jpg)

-For detailed information, see [reprojection](/windows/mixed-reality/develop/platform-capabilities-and-apis/hologram-stability#reprojection) in the [homogram stability](/windows/mixed-reality/develop/platform-capabilities-and-apis/hologram-stability) article.
+For detailed information, see [reprojection](/windows/mixed-reality/develop/platform-capabilities-and-apis/hologram-stability#reprojection) in the [hologram stability](/windows/mixed-reality/develop/platform-capabilities-and-apis/hologram-stability) article.

 ### Z-fighting

 Z-fighting occurs when the mixed reality application cannot discern which object is in front of the other.
-You will notice flickering of the holographic objects as they fight for the same z-depth value.
+We'll notice flickering of the holographic objects as they fight for the same z-depth value.
 Experience the effects of z-fighting in the app by changing the placement of a holographic object, the logo on a bicycle in this case.

 ![Experience z-fighting with object placements.](images\qf-z-fighting.jpg)